 - Preheat oven to 350˚F. Lightly grease a 9×5” loaf pan with coconut oil.

-- In a large mixing bowl, whisk together egg, coconut sugar, vanilla extract, and water.
+- Whisk together egg, coconut sugar, and vanilla extract in a large mixing bowl.
 Whisk in the persimmon puree and melted coconut oil.

 - In a separate bowl, combine the paleo baking flour, baking soda, baking powder, salt, cinnamon, ginger, and allspice and whisk to combine.